Home

 SHANGHAI ART DECO covers in 320 pages and nearly a thousand photos the wide range of Shanghai’s Art Deco offerings.
 Its five chapters (Public Buildings, Apartments, Villas, Furniture, and Objects) are lavishly illustrated and offer historical background information in both English and Chinese.

 ART DECO – SHANGHAI AND MIAMI BEACH features fifty photos of each city, chosen from the many that made up the two Art Deco exhibitions held in Miami and Shanghai.
 The text is in English with a Chinese introduction by Deke.
+(SOLD OUT)

 A LAST LOOK, REVISITED – WESTERN ARCHITECTURE IN OLD SHANGHAI provides an updated, expanded and evocative overview of Western architecture and expatriate lifestyles in one of the world's legendary cities.
 It also includes 1939 listings of Shanghai's old apartment houses, banks and clubs.

 NEAR TO HEAVEN – WESTERN ARCHITECTURE IN CHINA'S OLD SUMMER RESORTS features Western buildings in the old hill stations, Kuling (Lushan), Kuliang, Kikungshan, Mokanshan, and the seaside resort Peitaiho.
-(Sold out)
+(SOLD OUT)

 GOD AND COUNTRY – WESTERN RELIGIOUS ARCHITECTURE IN OLD CHINA has contemporary photos of China's churches and synagogues plus old black and white ones of churches and church-sponsored hospitals and schools.
 There is a "Jewish Legacy" chapter plus a 77-page listing of Catholic and Protestant missions and missionaries in China in 1934.